 - Children normally living in the catchment area who have siblings attending St Philip’s at the time of admission.

 - Children normally living in the catchment area.
 Places will be offered in this category until a total of 40 places have been taken by children with statements of SEN, or in accordance with criteria 1-3, or when all applicants in this category have received an offer.

 - Children applying for a church place.

 Up to five church places will be offered to children of families who specifically wish their children to be educated at a Church of England school.
-Parents applying on religious grounds must also submit a St Philip’s Supplementary Information Form which is available from the School.
+Parents applying on religious grounds must also submit a St Philip’s Supplementary Information Form which is available by clicking below

 These places will be prioritized in the following order.